-- 1. Rationale.
+- (1) Rationale.
 This Rule highlights those elements distinctive to the School Psychology program.
 The standards are consistent with the current Praxis Test requirements for School Psychologist.
-Implementation of the standards will be in the Alabama Continuous Improvement guidance. - 2.
-Program Curriculum.
-The curriculum shall require coursework, key assessments, and field experiences.

-- a.
-Prior to program completion, candidates will have time to develop content knowledge in School Psychology.
-Programs will ensure that candidates know and understand the following: - i.
-Professional practices that permeate all aspects of service delivery (data-based decision-making). - ii.
-Direct and indirect services for children, families, and schools (student-level services). - iii.
-Direct and indirect services for children, families, and schools (systems-level services). - iv.
-Foundations of school psychological service delivery. - b.
-Prior to program completion, candidates will have time to enhance their data-based decision making and accountability strategies. - c.
-Prior to program completion candidates will practice using direct and indirect services. - d.
-Unique Field Experiences, Practica, and Internship Placement Requirements. - i.
-To the extent possible, field experiences should allow candidates the opportunity to practice in Professional practices that permeate all aspects of service delivery: - a.
-Data-based decision-making, direct and indirect services for children, families, and schools (student-level services). - b.
-Direct and indirect services for children, families, and schools (systems-level services). - c.
-The foundations of school psychological service delivery. - ii.
-A supervised P-12 internship of at least 300 clock hours. - 3.
-Requirements for Certification in School Psychology.
-Readiness to serve as a school psychologist shall include: - a.
-Valid Class A Professional Educator Certificate in school psychometry, school psychology, or special education. - b.
-An official transcript from an accredited institution documenting an earned education specialist degree.
-The institution must have been approved at the time of degree conferral.

-- c.
-A Survey of Special Education course is required if not previously completed.
-The course may not be older than 10 years unless the candidate has teaching experience within the last 5 years, or he/she used the course for prior level certification. - d.
-Completion of an internship. - e.
-Satisfactory completion of a school psychology program approved by the Alabama State Board of Education, with a minimum GPA of 3.25 in all courses in the program as verified on an official transcript. - 4.
-Testing for Certification in School Psychology.
+Implementation of the standards will be in the Alabama Continuous Improvement guidance. - (2) Program Curriculum.
+The curriculum shall require coursework, key assessments, and field experiences. - (a) Prior to program completion, candidates will have time to develop content knowledge in School Psychology.
+Programs will ensure that candidates know and understand the following: - 1.
+Professional practices that permeate all aspects of service delivery (data-based decision-making). - 2.
+Direct and indirect services for children, families, and schools (student-level services). - 3.
+Direct and indirect services for children, families, and schools (systems-level services). - 4.
+Foundations of school psychological service delivery. - (b) Prior to program completion, candidates will have time to enhance their data-based decision making and accountability strategies. - (c) Prior to program completion candidates will practice using direct and indirect services. - (d) Unique Field Experiences, Practica, and Internship Placement Requirements. - 1.
+To the extent possible, field experiences should allow candidates the opportunity to practice in Professional practices that permeate all aspects of service delivery: - i.
+Data-based decision-making, direct and indirect services for children, families, and schools (student-level services). - ii.
+Direct and indirect services for children, families, and schools (systems-level services). - iii.
+The foundations of school psychological service delivery. - 2.
+A supervised P-12 internship of at least 300 clock hours. - (3) Requirements for Certification in School Psychology.
+Readiness to serve as a school psychologist shall include: - (a) Valid Class A Professional Educator Certificate in school psychometry, school psychology, or special education. - (b) An official transcript from an accredited institution documenting an earned education specialist degree.
+The institution must have been approved at the time of degree conferral. - (c) A Survey of Special Education course is required if not previously completed.
+The course may not be older than 10 years unless the candidate has teaching experience within the last 5 years, or he/she used the course for prior level certification. - (d) Completion of an internship. - (e) Satisfactory completion of a school psychology program approved by the Alabama State Board of Education with a minimum GPA of 3.25 in all courses in the program as verified on an official transcript. - (4) Testing for Certification in School Psychology.
 Applicants for initial certification in school psychology through the completion of a Class AA program must meet testing requirements of the Alabama Educator Certification Assessment Program (AECAP) as a precondition for certification.